dtroit75/KKRIB-DAO/README.md

 # KKRIB_DAO

-Welcome to your new KKRIB_DAO project and to the internet computer development community.
+Welcome to the KKRIB_DAO project and to the internet computer development community.

 To learn more before you start working with KKRIB_DAO, see the following documentation available online: